Luminous red nova: Evolution

 The team investigating M85 OT2006-1 believe it to have formed when two main sequence stars merged.
 (See the article on V838 Mon for further information on mergebursts and alternative possibilities.)

 At the time the mergeburst occurs, the LRN appears to expand extremely rapidly, reaching thousands to tens of thousands of solar radii in only a few months.
 This would cause the object to cool, explaining the intriguing co-existence of a bright flash with a cool post-flash object.

-Other viewpoints

-Some astronomers believe it to be premature to declare a new class of stellar explosions based on such a limited number of observations.

-For instance, they may be due to a type II-p supernova; alternatively, supernovae undergoing a high level of extinction will naturally be both red and of low luminosity.

 Prediction

 In 2017 KIC 9832227, a binary star system, was predicted to merge and produce a red nova by early 2022.
 In September 2018, a typo was discovered in data used for the initial prediction, and it was determined that the merger would likely not take place at the predicted time.